phoenixframework/phoenix_live_view/README.md

     `phx-focus`, `phx-blur`, `phx-submit`, etc. `phx-hook` is
     included for the cases where you have to write JavaScript

+  * Perform optimistic updates and transitions via JavaScript commands (`Phoenix.LiveView.JS`)

-  * Code reuse via components, which break templates, state, and event handling into reusable bits, which is essential in large applications
+  * Code reuse via stateful components, which break templates, state, and event handling into reusable bits, which is essential in large applications

   * Live navigation to enrich links and redirects to only load the minimum amount of content as users navigate between pages